snakescb/NCMate/README.md

 # NCMate
-Motion controller hardware - Inspired by the awesome FluidNC CNC control firmware - [FluidNC](https://github.com/bdring/FluidNC)
+Motion controller hardware - Inspired by the awesome FluidNC CNC control firmware - [FluidNC](https://github.com/bdring/FluidNC).
+This deisgn is split into a controller and a baseboard module, supporting the idea that the controller module has everything FluidNC can offer, but the baseboards may be taylormade to the type of machines you run.
+In current state I designed one baseboard only, the Mini-6-Basic, which are in use in all my machines so far.

-## Get your NCMate's
-- You can download gerber files from Github and produce the PCB on your own.
-- I always try to have some assembled boards.
-Get in touch with me for prices.
-I sell the boards with no warranty, as this is a non-profit opensource project.
-If you are interested, contact me on luethich80@gmail.com.
-- NCMate is designed in EasyEDA and shared to the public (Link below in the versions).
-You can clone the EasyEDA project, make changes as you like and order the PCB on your own.
-All designs are using basic parts whenever possible which are normally in stock at JLCPCB, so you can order your PCB only or assembled boards directly through EasyEDA.
-- Note: Pinheaders and connectors are normally excluded from the BOM's, so they need to be purchased and soldered separately.

 ## NCMate-Control
 NCMate-Control is the logic board of NCMate.
 It is design as a compact yet robust board and includes everything essential to run  baseboards adopted for different use-cases